www.ethanwiner.com - since 1997

 Be Smart With Your Money

 * Gambling never pays off in the long run.
 This includes lottery tickets and most stocks.
-Put whatever money you'd spend weekly on lottery tickets into bank CDs or another safe investment.
+Put whatever money you'd spend weekly on lottery tickets into safe investments that are unlikely to ever lose principle.

-* Save money by buying insurance having a high deductible, and "self-insure" yourself for whatever deductible you can safely manage.
-Everyone needs an "emergency fund," and that can cover the higher deductibles when needed.
+* Save money by buying insurance having a high deductible, and cover whatever deductible you can safely manage yourself.
+Everyone needs an emergency fund (bank savings account), and that can handle the higher deductible when needed.
+Likewise, use that fund instead of buying extended warranties for your cars or appliances - just deposit whatever the purchased warranties would have cost.

 * A car is not a status symbol - it's a way to get where you need to go.
 Don't worry if your neighbor drives a nicer car than you.
 There are many nice cars that are comfortable and reliable, and also affordable.
 Then keep it until it's no longer worth repairing.
-At the time of this writing my 1993 Toyota Camry has 215,000 miles on it, and it still rides like the day I bought it.
+At the time of this writing my 1993 Toyota Camry LE has more than 250,000 miles on it, and it still rides like the day I bought it.
+More important, my last property tax bill was only $45.

 * Don't have children until you can comfortably afford them.

 * A small business can be started with little or no money.
 In the mid-1980s I started a software company with $6,000 worth of ads in PC Magazine, and grew it to over $1 Million in sales after just three years.
 In 2003 I started another million dollar business (this time in the field of audio) with a partner for only $12,000.
-If you're an expert in your field, magazines will pay you to write articles, which helps to promote your name and your business.
+But you don't even need to buy ads.
+If you're an expert in your field, magazines will pay you to write articles, which helps promote your name and your business.
+Posting helpful advice in online forums is another way to advertise your expertise for free.
+But don't be a jerk by spamming the group with self-promotions.

-* A college education is very expensive and is not for everyone, especially not for someone who will struggle and just squeak by.
-Trade schools can be useful, but you can learn a lot for free on the job and avoid having to repay expensive student loans.
+* A college education is very expensive and is not for everyone, especially someone who will struggle just to squeak by.
+Trade schools can be useful, but you can learn a lot for free on the job and avoid having to repay student loans.

 * It's critically important to be literate and articulate in business, especially with email.
 Read your emails twice before sending, and be sure that what you're saying is as clear as possible.